martinohanlon/Minecraft-Pi-API/README.md

 IN PROGRESS

 ##Description
 Minecraft: Pi Edition contains a really simple, but surprisingly versatile API that allows programmers to interact with the Minecraft world in real time using code.

-Since its release functions of tthe api have been migrated to other Minecraft implementations (e.g. Bukkit, Canarymod, Forge) and also extended.
+Since its release the api has been migrated to other Minecraft implementations (e.g. Bukkit, Canarymod, Forge) as well as being extended

-Its objective is to document the api and be a reference point to ensure consistency.
+The objective of this repository is to document the api and be a reference point to ensure consistency across the implementation as well as providing a basis of discussion.

 This repository:
 * describes the api, its derivatives and its extentions